+Table 4.
+Table of Input parameters.

 3.2 Validation Approach

 Validation of the Imagery products is slightly different than for the other ABI products.
 Imagery products do not all have external data sources to compare to and some validation methods will involve comparing current data to previous data (time series analysis).
 That said, “The business of imagery is imagery”.
 So it’s envisioned that images will be made off all the ABI bands and posted.